MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-custom-entity.md

 1. Select the **Views** tab, and then open the **Active Pets** view.
 If you don't see the **Active Pets** view, change the filter on the command bar from **Default** to **All**.

-1. On the view designer select the following columns to add them to the view.
+1. On the view designer **Table columns** left pane, select the following columns to add them to the view.

     - **Account**
     - **Appointment date**
     - **Breed**
     - **Species**

-1. Select the **Created On** column, and then select **Remove**.
+1. On the view designer canvas, select the **Created On** column, and then select **Remove**.

-1. To arrange the columns, select the column you want to move and then use **Move Left** and **Move Right** until your view looks like this.
+1. To arrange the columns, on the view designer canvas, select the column you want to move and then use **Move Left** or **Move Right**.
+Your view should look like this.
     > [!div class="mx-imgBorder"]
     > ![Active pets view](media/create-custom-entity/active-pets-view.png)